jaanga/terrain-viewer/un-flatland/readme.md

 ## Road Map

-* every location has an assoco=iated github gist - with near real-time updates
+* Every location has an associated github gist - with near real-time updates
 * Fast, accurate way to go from XYZ to lat/ln/alt.
 Opposite of getPoint.
 * Add shade and shadows
 * Add fog